Updated daily: Here are the 10 best Amazon deals today

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.

-Below, you’ll find our top Amazon deals right now, including our favorite fitness tracker, a top-rated portable jump starter and a customer-favorite snow shovel, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
-If you’re looking for N95 and KN95 masks this winter, Amazon also has plenty of choices on sale right now.
+Below, you’ll find our top Amazon deals right now, including some of our favorite fitness trackers, a powerful robot vacuum and a top-rated white noise machine, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+If you’re looking for N95 and KN95 masks this winter, Amazon also has plenty of choices on sale right now, too.

-►Presidents’ Day: Shop the best deals on TVs, appliances and everything in-between ahead of the holiday
+►Amazon Prime price increase: Find out how much for new and current members.

-►Cloth masks are no longer recommended to protect against the omicron variant: Here's how to find the best KN95 masks for kids and N95 masks are your best mask option—here's where to buy them online.
+►Amazon Prime discount: Here’s how to save 50% on this popular membership.

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $12.99 a month ($6.49 for students and $5.99 for those receiving qualifying government assistance).